issaq96/Prediction-of-Product-Sales/README.md

 ## Introduction
 # Sales Predictions 2023 Analysis

-This project analyzes the `sales_predictions_2023.csv` dataset to forecast sales and find trends.
+This project analyzes the sales_predictions_2023.csv dataset to predict sales and find trends.
 It uses Python libraries such as pandas, numpy, matplotlib, and seaborn for data cleaning, exploration, and visualization.

 ## 1. Data Exploration

 ### Initial Data Inspection
+This step is to gather first insight of the data (number of columns and the number of the rows) and what are the data types in the dataframe.
 - **Rows**: 8523
 - **Columns**: 12
 - **Data Types**: Mixture of object (categorical), float, and integer.

+#### first insight if that:
 **Insight**: The dataset is a mix of numerical and categorical variables.
-Key outcome variable is `Item_Outlet_Sales`.
-Some columns like `Item_Weight` and `Outlet_Size` have missing values.
+Key outcome variable is Item_Outlet_Sales.
+Some columns like Item_Weight and Outlet_Size have missing values.

 ### Summary Statistics
 - **Item_Outlet_Sales**: Ranging from 33.29 to 13086.96 with a mean of 2181.29.